-This makes use of a binding construction (OMBIND) with a λ operator that constructs functions8 from an expression with a bound variable.
-This kind of construction is standard in logical systems and λ -calculus, for which is is motivated as follows in a standard introductory textbook (our emphasis):
+This makes use of a binding construction (OMBIND) with a λ operator that constructs functions7 from an expression with a bound variable.
+This kind of construction is standard in logical systems and λ -calculus, for which is is motivated as follows in a standard introductory textbook:

-To motivate the λ -notation, consider the everyday mathematical expression 'x-y'.
-This can be thought of as defining either a function f of x or g of y...
-And there is need for a notation that gives f and g different names in some systematic way.
+To motivate the λ -notation, consider the everyday mathematical expression 'x - y'.
+This can be thought of as defining either a function f of x or q of y ...
+And there is need for a notation that gives f and q different names in some systematic way.
 In practice mathematicians usually avoid this need by various 'ad hoc' special notations, but these can get very clumsy when higher-order functions are involved.
-[11, p.
+[HS08, p.
 1]

-To achieve interoperability with OpenMath objects, MathML 3 introduces the bind element in analogy to the OpenMath OMBIND.
+To achieve interoperability with OpenMath objects, MathML3 introduces the bind element in analogy to the OpenMath OMBIND.
 It could be argued that the "K-14" brief of MathML rules out higher-order functions, but in the example above we can see here the need, in a purely first-order case, to resort to "well, you know what I mean" without it.
-Extending MathML 3 with a bind element that encodes an OpenMath binding object takes the guessing of Rule 1 out of MathML and makes the meaning unambiguous.
-The MathML 3 specification does however need to specify the strict content MathML equivalent for the MathML 2 example above in order to give it an OpenMath Object semantics.
+Extending MathML3 with a bind element that encodes an OpenMath binding object takes the guessing of Rule 1 out of MathML and makes the meaning unambiguous.
+The MathML3 specification does however need to specify the strict content MathML equivalent for the MathML2 example above in order to give it an OpenMath Object semantics.

-4 Calculus Issues
+Calculus Issues 4

-MathML and OpenMath have rather different views of calculus, which goes back to the fundamental duality in mathematics mentioned earlier.
+MathML and OpenMath have rather different views of calculus, which goes back to a fundamental duality in mathematics.
+These can, simplistically, be regarded as: